 Need something whisper quiet?
 This model has a decibel rating of 39 which is by far the lowest on our list!

 You’ll barely even notice this dishwasher while it’s running.
-It has a sound reduction system to ensure that it remains super quiet no matter what kind of cycle you choose to run.
+It has a sound reduction system to ensure that it remains super quiet no matter what cycle you choose.

 You can run this at any time of the day, even in the middle of the night, and it won’t disturb anybody’s sleep!